TheMTtakeover/goat-rulings/goat-all-rulings.md

 *   Another example: if "D.D.
 Warrior Lady" attacks a face-down "Morphing Jar", and activates her effect to remove both cards from play, "D.D.
 Warrior Lady" is Step 2 because she has an optional effect, and "Morphing Jar" is Step 1 because its effect is mandatory.
 So "Divine Wrath" can be chained to the effect of "D.D.
 Warrior Lady" to negate its effect, but not to the effect of "Morphing Jar" to negate its effect.
 *   You can chain “Divine Wrath” to the effect of “The Creator” (Ignition Effect), “Fox Fire” when it is Special Summoned (Trigger Effect), “Strike Ninja” (Multi-Trigger Effect), and “Homunculus the Alchemic Being” (Ignition Effect).
 *   You can activate “Divine Wrath” in a chain to a Trigger Effect that activates when the Effect Monster is Summoned such as “Breaker the Magical Warrior”, “Dark Magician of Chaos”, or “Marauding Captain”.
 The opponent must declare the activation of “Marauding Captain”’s effect before “Divine Wrath” can be activated.
 In this case, the monster that would have been Special Summoned remains in the opponent’s hand.
-*   You can activate “Divine Wrath” during the Damage Step because it is a Counter-Trap, so you may activate it to negate the effect of “D. D. Warrior Lady”, “Reflect Bounder”, “Injection Fairy Lily”, “D. D. Crazy Beast”, "Dark Paladin", or “Mystical Knight of Jackal”.
+*   You can activate “Divine Wrath” during the Damage Step because it is a Counter-Trap, so you may activate it to negate the effect of “D.D.
+Warrior Lady”, “Reflect Bounder”, “Injection Fairy Lily”, “D.D.
+Crazy Beast”, "Dark Paladin", or “Mystical Knight of Jackal”.
 *   If you activate "Divine Wrath" during the Damage Step to destroy the attacking monster or the monster being attacked, the monster is destroyed.
 No replay occurs because a replay can only happen during the Battle Step.
 If damage calculation has not been performed yet, it is not performed.
 *   You can activate “Divine Wrath” against “Sasuke Samurai” or “Mystic Swordsman LV2” when they attack a face-down Defense Position monster.
 *   You can activate “Divine Wrath” to negate either effect of “Don Zaloog” and to negate the effect of “Airknight Parshath” that allows its controller to draw a card.